LangArthur/MachineLearning-tools/README.md

 ### Decision Tree Classifier

 Implementation of a tree classifier.
 It evaluate the impurity by using the Gini ratio.
-For the moment, the algorithm only handle numerical data.
 The decision tree classifier implement the methods from AAlgorithm.
 Note that it has another function to display the tree.

 ### Multy-layer Neural Network

+/!\ Work in progress
 Implmentation of a neural network classifier.
 It uses backpropagation for adjusting the weights.

 ### Evaluation